davidde/notes/BASH.md

 named 'prename' on CentOS and Fedora!)
 Batch rename all files in the current working directory from .rar to .cbr
 -n, -nono: no-execute mode; just print out the changes without actually making them.
+-v, -verbose: Print names of files successfully renamed.

-Note that this powerful command fully supports Perl regular expressions (regexes);
+**Note**: Both rename versions are powerful commands that fully support Perl regular expressions (regexes);
 see ahead for a quick 'Regex intro'.
--v, -verbose: Print names of files successfully renamed.

 * rename -n 's/(?<=\w)(?=[A-Z])/ /g' *.txt
 ~ rename -n 's/([A-Z])/ $1/g' *.txt
 Batch rename all .txt files in current directory to have spaces before uppercase letters.
 The second command, although much simpler, will also add a space before the first letter of the filename if it is uppercase.

-* remove some text from filenames:
+* Remove the text 'useless_prefix_' from filenames/directories:
 Mac: rename -nS useless_prefix_ '' *
 Deb: rename -n 's/useless_prefix_//' *
 The Debian command will work on Mac, but not the other way around.

 **Note**: There is still another 'rename' in use on older Red Hat and CentOS distributions!

-**Regex intro**:
-a) Search and replace is performed using 's/regex/replacement/modifiers';
+### Regex intro
+#### Substitution: using 's/regex/replacement/modifiers'
+'s': substitute
-'s' stands for 'substitute', 'regex' is the regex pattern that you want to replace, 'replacement' is what it should be replaced by, and the modifiers are options of the regex itself, e.g.:
+'regex': the regex pattern that you want to replace
+'replacement': what should replace the regex
+'modifiers': options of the regex itself, e.g.:
-'g': global; affects all occurrences of the expression
+  - 'g': global; affects all occurrences of the expression
-'i': perform case-insensitive substitution
+  - 'i': perform case-insensitive substitution
 $ rename -n 's/DSC/photo/gi' *.jpg
 => This would apply to all .jpg files that contain 'DSC', 'dsc' or 'dSC', and change that part of the filename to 'photo'.

+#### Translation: using 'y/regex/replacement/modifiers'
-b) Translation is performed using 'y/regex/replacement/modifiers', which is most often used to change the filename case:
+-> most often used to change the filename case:
 $ rename 'y/a-z/A-Z/' *.jpg
 => This would change the names of all .jpg files from lowercase to uppercase.

-c) Legend:
+#### Legend

 | regex symbol |        Meaning                 |             Examples                         |
 |--------------|--------------------------------|----------------------------------------------|